Cart

 The service ritual: temperature and patience

 First myth to debunk: no, a winter beer should not be served as cold as your ex.
-The serving temperature plays a crucial role in the perception of aromas.
+Serving temperature plays a crucial role in the perception of aromas.
 At too low a temperature, the volatile compounds responsible for aromas remain trapped in the solution.
-This is explained by elementary physics: the higher the temperature, the more volatile the aromatic compounds become.
-The ideal range is between 12 and 14°C , where thermal agitation is sufficient to release the aromas without causing oxidation too quickly.
+This is explained by basic physics: the higher the temperature, the more volatile the aromatic compounds become.
+The ideal range is between 12 and 14°C , where thermal agitation is sufficient to release the aromas without causing overly rapid oxidation.

-The Estafette , a Belgian Triple at 7% (Alc. vol), perfectly illustrates this principle.
-Its fermentation with WLP 530 yeast, renowned for its production of fruity esters, requires this optimal serving temperature to reveal all its aromatic complexity.
+Estafette , a 7 % Belgian Triple (alc. vol.), perfectly illustrates this principle.
+Its fermentation with WLP 530 yeast, renowned for its production of fruity esters, requires this optimal serving temperature to reveal its full aromatic complexity.
 The banana and apricot esters, produced during fermentation, then intermingle with the malty and spicy notes, creating a complete taste experience.

 The art of progressive tasting

-Tasting a winter beer is like reading in three acts.
-The first nose, dominated by the most volatile compounds, opens the show with aromas of roasted malts.
-As the beer is allowed to express itself, fruity esters and more complex phenolic compounds gradually emerge.
-On the palate, the increasing temperature releases new aromatic dimensions, while the heat of the alcohol helps the flavor compounds diffuse.
+Tasting a winter beer is like a three-act reading.
+The initial nose, dominated by the most volatile compounds, opens with aromas of roasted malts.
+As the beer allows itself to express itself, fruity esters and more complex phenolic compounds gradually emerge.
+On the palate, the rising temperature unlocks new aromatic dimensions, while the warmth of the alcohol helps diffuse the flavorful compounds.

 The harmony of complex flavors

-Winter beers are particularly good at pairing food with beer because of their aromatic complexity.
+Winter beers are particularly adept at pairing food with beer thanks to their aromatic complexity.
 Double Oat , with its silky texture from oat and wheat flakes, creates fascinating molecular bonds with the fats of mature cheeses.
 Its tropical notes of mango and pineapple, from Mosaïc hops, contrast with the richness of winter dishes while complementing them.

 • Complementarity: flavors complement each other

-• Intensity: the balance between the power of the dish and that of the beer
+• Intensity: the balance between the strength of the dish and that of the beer

 The alchemy of temperatures